ServiceNow Custom Field Mappings

 Examples:

-Supported ServiceNow Field Types & Mapping Restrictions
+Supported ServiceNow Field Types and Mapping Restrictions

 - Reference field type